 Syria Crisis Appeal

-We are supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.
+We are also supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.

 Thanks to your generosity, our Syria Crisis Appeal has to date raised more than £2 million and has enabled our partners to provide support to communities in desperate need.